Expressway S17 (Poland)

+History

 The joint section of S12 and S17, including the bypass of Lublin, was constructed in years 2011 – 2014.
-The section between Warsaw and Lublin was to be finished by 2015, but with subsequent reductions in government spending on infrastructure, the investement was delayed.
+The section between Warsaw and Lublin was to be finished by 2015, but with subsequent reductions in government spending on infrastructure, the investment was delayed.
 The section was constructed in the design-build system starting late 2015 and early 2016, and the road was opened to traffic in 2019 and 2020.